Public Infrastructure Investments for Space Market Development: Limitations and Directions for Future Research

-Empirical evidence challenges these beliefs. \cite{kim_counting_2025} found NASA has paid increasing real costs for launch services despite using FFP contracts with providers competing in markets where NASA is one among many customers. \cite{carril_impact_2020} found the U.S. Department of Defense's transition from FFP to CPFF contracts during a period of industry consolidation did not statistically significantly increase costs. \cite{kim_and_2025} found industry-led projects show statistically significant cost advantages over government-led projects only for low-risk systems like small satellites.
-Indeed, simple logic suggests FFP contracts may create ``loser's curse'' effects: if contractors can exit when costs exceed expectations, FFP mechanisms transfer upside to contractors while leaving agencies exposed to downside risk.\footnote{This is not just a theoretical concern.
-In 2022, NASA awarded Collins Aerospace a FFP contract under the xEVAS program to develop and produce space suits for ISS missions.
-The contract would have involved NASA leasing rather than purchasing the suits from Collins, with Collins retaining ownership and the ability to offer the suits to other customers, such as crew on future private space stations \citep{foust_collins_2022}.
-In 2024, Collins withdrew from the contract \citep{foust_collins_2024}.
-Industry sources suggested that the company faced a combination of cost and schedule overruns and had determined that continued work on the contract was unprofitable.
-It is unclear what kind of market demand forecasts were used by NASA and Collins when developing the economic architecture for the xEVAS program, and how Collins' view of the space suits market evolved afterwards.
-Some observers have speculated that Boeing's Starliner project may face a similar fate if Boeing decides the LEO crew transportation market is not worth the marginal development effort required \citep{terlep_boeing_2025}.} Given how thoroughly the space community has internalized beliefs about contract type and governance effects on costs, credible econometric analysis could significantly improve acquisition strategies.
+\textit{Cost differentials across contract types and governance structures.} Effective program design requires accurate assessment of cost differentials across economic architectures.
+This analysis assumed both economic architectures under consideration had identical costs.
+However, some in the space sector argue that firm fixed-price (FFP) contracts or private development result in lower costs than cost-plus fixed fee (CPFF) contracts \citep{berger_weirdly_2023}.
+Empirical evidence complicates these arguments. \cite{kim_counting_2025} found NASA has paid increasing real costs for launch services despite using FFP contracts with providers competing in markets where NASA is one among many customers. \cite{carril_impact_2020} found the U.S. Department of Defense's transition from FFP to CPFF contracts during a period of industry consolidation did not statistically significantly increase costs. \cite{kim_and_2025} found industry-led projects show statistically significant cost advantages over government-led projects only for low-risk systems like small satellites.
+FFP contracts may also create ``loser's curse'' effects: if contractors can exit when costs exceed expectations, FFP mechanisms transfer upside to contractors while leaving agencies exposed to downside risk.\footnote{For example, in 2022 NASA awarded Collins Aerospace a FFP contract under the xEVAS program to develop and produce space suits for ISS missions.
+Collins withdrew from the contract in 2024, reportedly due to cost and schedule overruns \citep{foust_collins_2022, foust_collins_2024}.
+Some observers have speculated that Boeing's Starliner project may face a similar fate \citep{terlep_boeing_2025}.} Credible econometric analysis of contract type and governance effects on costs could improve acquisition strategies and economic architecture assessments.